Alexander Misurkin: Soyuz TMA-08M / Expedition 35/36

 Misurkin flew on Soyuz TMA-08M which launched at 20:43:20 on 28 March 2013.
-This was the first manned flight to use the fast rendezvous approach to the International Space Station, reaching the space station in less than 6 hours.
+This was the first crewed flight to use the fast rendezvous approach to the International Space Station, reaching the space station in less than 6 hours.
 Previous flights had required two days to dock with the station.
 Misurkin joined the crew of ISS Expedition 35.

 Soyuz MS-06 / Expedition 53/54

 On 2 February 2018, Misurkin along with flight engineer Anton Shkaplerov participated in an 8-hour 13 minutes spacewalk outside of the ISS to replace an old electronics box for a high-gain communications antenna.
 At completion, the two cosmonauts set a new record for the longest Russian spacewalk to date.

 Soyuz MS-20

 In December 2021, Misurkin commanded Soyuz MS-20 to the ISS.
 Unlike previous spaceflights which carried ISS Expedition members, this carried two space tourists, Yusaku Maezawa and Yozo Hirano, to space for 12 days.
-The three landed successfully on December 20.
+The three landed successfully on 20 December.